 One of the most common mistakes users make when performing Kegel exercises includes targeting and squeezing the wrong muscles.
 (1) Dr Pamela Levin explains, “If you put your hand on your abdomen and you feel your belly muscles clenching, you’re not squeezing the right place.
 If you feel your butt cheeks tightening and coming up off the chair, then you are not squeezing the right place.”
 It is important to ensure that you are performing Kegel exercises as instructed.
 Many users often believe that squeezing their buttock muscles is an indicator that they are doing the Kegels correctly.
 (2) In fact, the squeezing of the buttocks may be a sign that you are doing Kegels wrong.
 Squeezing your butt will not strengthen your pelvic floor muscle, and it should remain relaxed during Kegel exercises.

-Devices such as Perifit exist to prevent you from doing Kegels incorrectly.
+Devices such as Perifit exist to help you from doing Kegels incorrectly.
 Perifit considers the user’s specific needs and body type.
 In addition, it will help you determine the most useful Kegel exercises for your own body and help ensure that you are targeting and training the correct muscles.

 Kegel mistake n°2: Tightening instead of strengthening